User task allows you to assign a workflow task to a certain user or a group of users.

 2.2 User Assignment Section

-Assign user task using allows you to manage what users the task will be assigned to.
+Assign user task using allows you to manage which users can pick up the task.
 You can filter users or implement a more complicated logic and add several checks using a microflow.

 Possible options of this property are described in the table below: